 The Commissioner of Revenue is the Executive Director of the Department.
 He is appointed by the Governor and confirmed by the Senate to serve a term of six years.
-Assisting the Commissioner include the Associate Commissioner for Executive Support and Enforcement, Associate Commissioner of Income and Property Tax, Associate Commissioner of Business Taxes and ABC, Associate Commissioner of Agency Support, Chief Legal Counsel, Internal Auditor, Human Resources Director and ABC Enforcement Director.
+Assisting the Commissioner in administering the duties of the agency are the Chief Financial Officer, Chief Legal Counsel, Associate Commissioner for Executive Support and Enforcement, Associate Commissioner of Income and Property Tax, Associate Commissioner of Business Taxes and ABC, Chief Information Technology Officer, Chief Security Officer, Internal Auditor, Criminal Investigations, Human Resources and ABC Enforcement.